nagasudhirpulla/taming_python/blog/skills/matplotlib_multiple_subplots.md

 # create a grid spec for 3 rows and 3 columns
 gspec = fig.add_gridspec(nrows=3, ncols=3)

-# set the title for the whole figure
+# set title for the whole figure
 fig.suptitle('Uneven subplots grid example')

 # create a subplot in 0th row but occupying all the columns